-The 2017 budget focuses on services and performance.
-The details found throughout this document aim to clearly illustrate the relationship between services, service levels and costs.
+The 2017 budget focuses on services and performance, and aims to clearly illustrate the relationship between services, service levels and costs.
 The financial decisions we make today are critical to the long-term sustainability of our city.

 This budget reflects Council priorities, corporate strategic plans and the needs of the community.
 During this year's process, staff have worked diligently on budget numbers, and have also clearly demonstrated the municipal services residents receive for their tax dollars.